George Sutherland Mackenzie: Career

 He ceased to be administrator in May 1890 and returned to England.
 He later returned to east Africa as acting-administrator for a few months in 1891.

+Recognition

 He was made a Companion of the Bath in 1897 and Knight Commander of the Order of St Michael and St George in 1902 for services to Persia.
 He also held the Grand Cross of the Order of the Brilliant Star of Zanzibar.
 He was a member of the council of the Royal Geographical Society between 1893–1909 and vice-president 1901-1905.

+Death

 He died suddenly in London on 1 November 1910, and was buried at Brookwood cemetery.